icon-project/icon-service/INSTALL.md

-# How to install ICON Service
+# How to Install ICON Service

 ## Envirnoment